YuLab-SMU/tigeR/index.md

 surv_biomk(): calculate hazard ratios, 95% confidence intervals and P value of cox-ph analysis as well as plot Kaplan-Meier curves.

-compare_biomk(): generate a heatmap of signature AUC of datasets to compare the performance of biomarkers of interest with built-in biomarkers。
+compare_biomk(): generate a heatmap of signature AUC of datasets to compare the performance of biomarkers of interest with built-in biomarkers.

 browser_biomk(): generate an integration diagram comprising a bar plot representing AUC and a dot plot denoting Hazard Ratio and P-value.